darkanakin41/download-search/README.md

 * Access the detail of the specific *Item* retrieved from a Download Site
 * Display the list of available *Media* stored (linked to [themoviedb](https://www.themoviedb.org/?language=fr))
 * Access the detail of a *Media* and see all available *Item*
+* Display a calendar of upcoming episodes from TV Shows
 * User can log in
 * Can create an account

 For connected users :
-* Subscribe to a serie
+* Subscribe to a TV Show
-* Display list of subscribed series
+* Display list of subscribed TV Shows
+* Display a calendar of upcoming episodes from TV Shows subscribed

 ## TODO
 For everyone :